The 6 Key Principles of Effective Stakeholder Management

 In simpler terms, stakeholders are the different types of people with different objectives who can be affected by or affect, the operations of your business.

-Stakeholder Analysis PowerPoint template
+Stakeholder Analysis PowerPoint template with the stakeholder principles

 Source: Stakeholder Analysis PowerPoint Template by SlideModel. [ Use template ]